Tax resistance in the United States: "Bond Slackers" during World War I

 Although the U.S. government raised some of its war budget via taxes, the most visible public war funding measure during World War I was the Liberty Bond program.
 Citizens were encouraged to loan money to the government for its war effort through the purchase of bonds.

 Although the purchase of bonds was ostensibly voluntary, strong coercive pressure—up to and including mob violence—was directed at those who would not buy.
 "Bond slackers" (the popular term at the time for people who did not buy war bonds, or did not buy them in sufficient quantity) could be run out of town, might lose their jobs, have their property stolen or vandalized, might be tarred-and-feathered, otherwise tortured, coated in paint, threatened with murder, or subjected to hours of questioning by hooded interrogators in impromptu star chambers in the hopes of prompting them to say something that would incriminate them under the Espionage Act.

-Those who resisted such pressure and refused to buy war bonds included conscientious objectors to war such as International Bible Students and members of traditional peace churches such as Mennonites, anti-capitalist radicals, and European immigrants from countries the U.S. and its allies were fighting.
+Those who resisted such pressure and refused to buy war bonds included conscientious objectors to war such as International Bible Students and members of traditional peace churches such as Mennonites, anti-capitalists, and European immigrants from countries the U.S. and its allies were fighting.

 Herbert Lord, Director of Finance for the War Department, considered this "an organized effort to discourage and defeat the loan", and it was attributed to a conspiracy of "pro-German agents".